MikkoVihtakari/PlotSvalbard/README.md

 improved version of the package:
 [**ggOceanMaps**](https://mikkovihtakari.github.io/ggOceanMaps/).
 Please
 use that package if you do not need high-resolution Svalbard maps or other functions that are not included in ggOceanMaps.
-If you wish some functions moved from here to the new package, please send an email to the developer.
+If you wish a particular function moved from here to the new package, please send an email to the developer.
 Support for keeping PlotSvalbard running on new versions of R is still maintained.
 Please send bug-reports to the maintainer if you encounter difficulties with PlotSvalbard.
 Bug reports are encouraged to be sent on [GitHub](https://github.com/MikkoVihtakari/PlotSvalbard/issues).
 Remember a reproducible example ;)